mohdali/Elsa.Aspire/README.md

 - RabbitMQ for server node communication

-With the latest Aspire 4 preview, database passwords need to be consistent between appl launches.
+With the latest Aspire 4 preview, database passwords need to be consistent between app launches.
 Set the Postgres password in the secrets as below.
 (See [Persist data using volumes](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/persist-data-volumes))
 ```
 dotnet user-secrets set postgrespassword <password>